Shopify Shipping Guide 2023: Run Your Shop Like A Pro

 Most countries have dropdown arrows that will show you different regions within the country.
 Check which ones you’d like to include.

 For example, the United States includes all states plus territories, Washington D.C., and Armed Forces locations.
-If you want to choose only the Continental United States, you would uncheck every place that is not in the Continental United States.
+If you want to choose only the Continental United States, you will uncheck every place that is not in the Continental United States.

 Then, click Done.